mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 ## Step 2:
 - Format missing data and account for mixed phases with pipes into a gt matrix.
 - Print out the number of samples and number of SNPs within your file
-- Save those numbers and paste them in the first line of "gt.phy" that you're going to save in the next two step.
+- Open the file in Notepad ++, save those numbers and paste them in the first line of "gt.phy" that you're going to save in the next two step.
+- Do a "Find and Replace" to replace all of the " symbols with a blank space (the " symbol throws and error during the next step when you run MAxML on the cluster.

 ```{r}